IgnjatRadojicic/ModbusTCPSCADA/README.md

-# dCom - Modbus TCP SCADA Client
+# dCom - Modbus TCP SCADA Client - Ignjat Radojicic PR81/2023

 A WPF desktop application that acts as a Modbus TCP master (client) for monitoring and controlling field devices over an Ethernet network.
 The application periodically polls digital and analog values from a slave device (a Modbus simulator in development) and allows an operator to issue write commands through a dedicated control window.